| |

 -

-year from a donor to each recipient is exempt from tax.
+first $10,000 a year from a donor to each recipient is

+exempt from tax.
 Most states also impose a gift tax.
-The gift tax
+The

 -